kbjss071/teamProfileGenerator/README.md

 - Created Javascript files to define Employee, Manager, Engineer, and Intern
 - By using the jest library from npm, successfully checked that every getter method worked correctly.
 - By using the inquirer library from npm, prompted user to answer a certain amount of questions to get response.
+- Created prompts for each job title and used user responses to create Manager, Engineer and Intern objects.
+- When user doesn't want to add any more members in their team, the app will automatically produces index.html file with the user responses.
+- Recorded a walkthrough video to show how the app works.